-Pass Your Illinois Exam the First Time
+Pass Your Illinois Real Estate Exam the First Time

 Illinois requires 90 hours of pre-licensing education.
 The exam tests the Illinois Real Estate License Act extensively, including designated agency and sponsoring broker responsibilities.
 Chicago's diverse market means understanding condos, co-ops, and multi-unit buildings is valuable.